Improving Stance Detection by Leveraging Measurement Knowledge from Social Sciences: A Case Study of Dutch Political Tweets and Traditional Gender Role Division: Experiments

 \subsection{Datasets}

-We use Twitter's API to collect a dataset of tweets\footnote{Upon publication, we will share our datasets, code and annotation results.} from the official Twitter accounts of 13 major Dutch political parties (see \S \ref{sec:appendix:ranking}) and the accounts of 10 politicians per party.
+We use Twitter (now X)'s API to collect a dataset of tweets from the official Twitter accounts of 13 major Dutch political parties (see Table~\ref{tab:ranking}) and the accounts of 10 politicians per party.
 We collect up to 3,200 most recent tweets per account (API limit) and in total, 311,362 tweets.
 We lower-case the tweets, remove urls and special characters, leave out tweets shorter than five words, and retain only the ones posted between 2017 and 2021.
-The final dataset contains 247,902 tweets.
+The resulting dataset contains 247,902 tweets.
+To reduce the number of tweets unrelated to the target of interest, we further apply a simple filtering strategy using keywords related to the target,\footnote{The Dutch equivalent of ``woman'', ``man'', ``mother'', ``father'', ``boy'' and ``girl'': ``vrouw'', ``man'', ``moeder'', ``vader'', ``jongen'', ``meisje''.} leading to a much smaller final dataset of 2,601 tweets.

-Previous research~\cite{ibenskas2022congruence} suggests that a party's stance towards an issue aligns with the average opinion of its voters.
+Previous research suggests that a party's stance towards an issue aligns with the average opinion of its voters~\cite{ibenskas2022congruence}.
 This inspires us to use the 2017-2021 data from the LISS panel\footnote{https://www.lissdata.nl/about-panel} to provide ground truth labels on the party level.
 The LISS panel is a representative sample of Dutch households that participate in monthly surveys about various topics like health, work and political views.
-The LISS data contains responses to 11 established survey items about stances towards traditional gender role division (see \S \ref{sec:appendix:survey}), as well as the party for which the participant last voted.
-We group the participants by the party they voted for and average their responses across the 11 survey items for a given year and across all years.
-These scores are used to rank the parties in terms of their year(s)-specific stances towards traditional gender role division.
-For tweet-level ground truth labels, we rely on manual annotation.
-See section~\ref{results} for more information.
+The LISS data contains responses to 11 established survey items about stances towards traditional gender role division (see Section~\ref{app:chap7:survey}), as well as the party for which the participant last voted.
+We group the participants by the party they voted for and average their responses according to each participant's respective sampling weight across the 11 survey items for a given year and across all years.
+These scores are used to rank the parties in terms of their year(s)-specific stances towards traditional gender role division (see Table~\ref{tab:ranking}).
+For tweet-level ground truth labels, we rely on manual annotation (see Section~\ref{results} for more information, and Appendix~\ref{app:chap7:examples} for annotated examples).